Fighting the good fight

 Scott C. Harris is a partner at Whitfield, Bryson & Mason LLP, and has been with the firm since its inception.

 Scott’s practice focuses on fighting for individuals, homeowners, homeowners associations, and small businesses in complex litigation, including construction defect, mass tort, and product liability.
-Harris has played a key role in securing substantial verdicts and settlements in a variety of cases.
+Scott has played a key role in securing substantial verdicts and settlements in a variety of cases.
 For instance, he has received a multi-million dollar verdict in favor of homeowners for a developer’s unfair and deceptive advertising and shoddy road construction and over a million dollar verdict in favor of homeowners whose homes were built on improperly compacted soil.
 He has also secured substantial results for a class of homeowners whose homes were built without a weather resistant barrier beneath their siding.

-Harris earned his law degree from Wake Forest University School of Law in 2006 and his Bachelor of Arts from Hampden-Sydney College in 2001.
-While at Hampden-Sydney College, Harris was Chairman of the Honor Committee and a member of the national leadership honor society, Omicron Delta Kappa.
-Harris was admitted to the North Carolina Bar in 2006 and to the Florida Bar in 2013.
+Scott earned his law degree from Wake Forest University School of Law in 2006 and his Bachelor of Arts from Hampden-Sydney College in 2001.
+While at Hampden-Sydney College, Scott was Chairman of the Honor Committee and a member of the national leadership honor society, Omicron Delta Kappa.
+Scott was admitted to the North Carolina Bar in 2006 and to the Florida Bar in 2013.
 He is also admitted to practice before the United States District Court for the Eastern, Middle and Western Districts of North Carolina, the United States Court for the Middle District of Florida, and the United States Court of Appeals for the Fourth Circuit.

 - State of Florida